BlazesRus/angband/lib/readme.txt

 === Directory "lib/icons" ===

-The "lib/icons" directory contains the Angband icon files.
+The "lib/icons" directory contains the PWMAngband icon files.

 === Directory "lib/user" ===

 The "lib/user" directory is used to put various game-written configuration files (such as the monster memory file, lore.txt, and a .prf file with the subwindow configuration for the current character).
 It is the destination for character dumps, output from the death screen spoilers, and results from the statistics front end or statistics debugging commands.
 It also contains the directories for scores, savefiles, and randart sets (all of those may be held systemwide, as in some Linux/Unix installations), and for user-created help files.